dyozie/pivotal-hd-docs/content/getting-started/pig/firstandlastorderiddate.md

 ---
-title: Recent and oldest order date/Orderid for every customer
+title: First and Last Order Date / Order Id for each Customer
 ---

 Overview
 --------
-The use case demonstrates using Pig to retrieve the firs and last orders customer has ordered along with the order id's.
+The use case demonstrates using Pig to retrieve the first and last orders customer has ordered along with the order id's.
 The given dataset has information about the Orders.
 Each Order has customerid, ordered date, orderid and other attributes.

 ##Prerequisites ##

 *  Pivotal HD is installed
 *  Single/Multi Node cluster has been started
-*  pivotal-samples have been downloaded from github.

 ##Installation ##
 Pig is shipped along with Pivotal HD distribution.
 You will use the this service to upload and query the data.

 ##Using Pig##

-* Start the `Pig` interactive shell `grunt` by issuing `pig`
+* Start the `Pig` interactive shell `grunt` by using command `pig` on terminal

    <pre class="terminal">
    $ pig